-The Company has been closely monitoring this and indeed all other material macro sources of uncertainty-related developments, such as Covid-19 and the potential of a global recession, to ensure that these updated assumptions and any potential impact have been reflected in the valuation of financial assets at fair value through profit or loss as at 31 March 2021.
-Future valuation might change significantly in the future.
+The Company has been closely monitoring this and indeed all other material macro sources of uncertainty related developments, such as Covid-19 and the potential of a global recession, to ensure that these updated assumptions and any potential impact have been reflected in the valuation of financial assets at fair value through profit or loss as at 31 March 2022.
 Future valuation might change significantly in the future.